-The completed portfolio will be assessed against the requirements summarised in the standard and set out in detail in the Occupational Brief (available from the Tech Partnership at www.thetechpartnership.com/apprenticeship/ittechnicalsalesperson
+The completed portfolio is assessed against the requirements summarised in the Standard and set out in detail in the Occupational Brief - see the link HERE.
 This is carried out by an independent assessor who makes their own judgement on the quality of the work.
 The independent assessor may also note particular aspects of the work that they wish to discuss with the apprentice during the interview, either to confirm their judgement and/or provide further information on which to base their grading decisions.

-The evidence will be assessed against all components of the standards, i.e.:
+The evidence will be assessed against all components of the Standard, i.e.: